JustinCWeiler/raspi4-baremetal-playground/bootloader-asm/README.md

 but it is something to consider.
 The second is good because we get a lot more stack memory, but with the cost of it being hard to compute where the stack goes.
 We would also have to worry about stack alignment.

+The second issue is addressed in the fact that device initialization is *usually* idempotent, and when it's not there's usually an error.
+Any other case is unlikely, so I won't worry about it.